pnp/sp-dev-fx-controls-react/docs/documentation/docs/controls/Toast.md

 ```

 A standalone `Toast` owns a private toaster.
 Place multiple declarative toasts beneath one `ToastProvider`, or use `showToast`, when notifications may be visible simultaneously.

+Content and timing properties are captured when a notification is dispatched; rerendering does not update or restart an active notification.
+Remount the component (for example, with a new `key`) to display new content, or call `showToast` for a new notification.
+Provider default changes apply to subsequent dispatches.
+The declarative `onDismiss` callback uses the latest supplied function.

+### Known Fluent queue limitation

+With a finite `limit`, Fluent's native `dismissToast` does not remove a notification that is still queued.
+Consequently, a queued declarative `Toast` can appear later even if its component has been unmounted.
+This also affects individual queued notifications dismissed through `useToast`.
+Until upstream queued cancellation is fixed, omit `limit` when notifications may need to be cancelled before becoming visible.
+An expected-failure regression tracks this behavior; it is not a supported cancellation guarantee.

 ## Imperative API